 Once the DWP receive this they will send you a tribunal bundle, this will consist of the reasons why they have made the decision to not award you Employment Support Allowance.

 Receiving the tribunal bundle can be daunting for some appellants and most choose to request legal assistance at this stage in order to put forward a tribunal submission appealing against the DWP’s decision.
 Some appellants also request assistance for the tribunal hearing at the first tier tribunal stage

-I have over 18 years’ experience in dealing with welfare benefits appeals and I am one of the few solicitors in the country that specialises in this area of law.
-I take on clients from all over England and find that most of the work can be done over the phone, email and skype but if a face to face appointment is needed this can also be arranged.
+I have over 20 years of experience in dealing with welfare benefits appeals and I am one of the few solicitors in the country that specialises in this area of law.
+I take on clients from all over England and find that most of the work can be done over the phone, email, and zoom but if a face-to-face appointment is needed this can also be arranged.

-As legal aid is no longer available for benefit appeals I offer a fixed fee service so that you can be rest assured of the amount that you will be charged from the outset and you will not receive any unexpected surprise bills at the end of your case.
+As legal aid is no longer available for benefits appeals I offer a fixed fee service so that you can be assured of the amount that you will be charged from the outset and you will not receive any unexpected surprise bills at the end of your case.

-As a fully qualified solicitor my services are offered through national firm Scott-Moncrieff & Associates Ltd Solicitors, more information about the firm can be found at www.scomo.com and a recent case study of one my ESA appeal cases can be found at the following link:https://www.scomo.com/News/Esa-tribunal-attention-to-detail-and-expert-legal-knowledge-win-appeal.html
+As a fully qualified solicitor, my services are offered through award-winning national firm Scott-Moncrieff & Associates Ltd Solicitors, more information about the firm can be found at www.scomo.com and a recent case study of one of my ESA appeal cases can be found at the following link:https://www.scomo.com/News/Esa-tribunal-attention-to-detail-and-expert-legal-knowledge-win-appeal.html

 If you would like any further information please do not hesitate to contact me.